School of Politics and International Relations

 Siim's research has been published in leading international journals, including the European Journal of Political Research, the British Journal of Political Science, Political Studies, and the British Journal of Politics and International Relations.
 He is the Principal Investigator of the BBSRC funded "Using Citizen Science to Promote Transparency in British Election Campaigns" grant and runs the OpenElections project with Prof Caitlin Milazzo and Dr Alan Duggan.
 He also conducts the Estonian Candidate Study and the Welsh Candidate Study.

-His current research agenda focuses on electoral campaigns, political communication, and questions of political representation and participation.
-He has particular interest in British politics and Eastern European politics.
+His current research agenda focuses on gender and electoral campaigns, political communication, and questions of political representation.

 Teaching Summary

-Siim's teaching focuses primarily on contemporary British politics, elections and campaigns, political representation, survey research, and quantitative research methods.
-He has also previously… read more
+Siim's teaching focuses primarily on British politics, elections and campaigns, political representation, and survey research.
+He has also previously delivered modules in public policy, European… read more

 I am interested in supervising PhD projects in the following areas: